raafacoelho/FrontWeek/README.md

 </p>

 <h4 align="center">
-  Esse é um projeto criado durante a semana FrontWeek criada pelo <a href="https://www.linkedin.com/in/násser-yousef-ali-1742101a5/">Násser Yousef</a>.
+  This is a project created during the FrontWeek designed by <a href="https://www.linkedin.com/in/násser-yousef-ali-1742101a5/">Násser Yousef Ali</a>.
 </h4>

 <p align="center">